Laf111/WiiUFtpServer/README.md

   <img src="timestamps.png">
 </p>

+- The server (FTP protocol) does not support symlinks.
+You'll get transfert errors on symlinks that exist on the Wii-U File system in some update or DLC content.

 - The FTP method used is I/O multiplexing (single threaded non-blocking I/O) like the orginal software (ftpii).

 - FTP server is running on CPU2 (thread priority 1), network connections on CPU0 (thread priority 0) and main process is left on the default thread of CPU1